In this review, we’ll have a close look at the ILIFE V8S Pro – part of ILIFE’s next-generation robotic vacuums.

-On top, you’ll see 5 buttons and an LCD screen.
-These buttons gives you access to the default cleaning cycle, path mode and scheduling.
+On top, you’ll see five buttons and an LCD screen.
+These buttons give you access to the default cleaning cycle, path mode, and scheduling.

 There are no doors on top because the tray slides in and out from the back.

-Flip the robot and you’ll see a familiar setup – two side brushes that flank the suction chamber at the middle.
 Yes, there isn’t any motorized brush with the V8S.
-If you want something with such, you can go either with the V7S Pro or the A6 (or A8) for that feature.
+If you want something with such, you can go either with the V7S Pro or the A6, A8, or A7 for that feature.

-Underneath the suction chamber are rubber flaps that ensure that dirt doesn’t go past it.
+Underneath the suction chamber is rubber flaps that ensure that dirt doesn’t go past it.

-One of the biggest improvements aside from the navigation would be the dirt bin.
+One of the most significant improvements aside from the navigation would be the dirt bin.
 The one found in the V8S is huge.

 How much can it hold?
 It can store as much as 750ml of dry dirt.
-It’s one of the biggest capacity bins there is in the market.
-Bigger than the Xiaomi, iRobot Roomba, Neato Botvac and even Dyson 360 Eye bin.
+It’s one of the largest capacity bins there is in the market.
+Bigger than the Roborock, Roomba, Neato Botvac and even Dyson 360 Eye bin.